manicken/esp-wifi_env_sensor/README.md

 Ideal for building modular, multi-device IoT projects and automation systems with minimal platform-specific code.

+# License

+This repository uses a mixed-license approach:

+- **GPL v3** for the core HAL/DAL and script engine files.
+- **MIT** for device registration files:
+  - HAL_JSON_DeviceTypesRegistry.cpp
+  - HAL_JSON_I2C_BUS_DeviceTypeReg.cpp

+Please consult the respective LICENSE files before using or redistributing the code.

 currently a work in progress
 but when finished: